EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 Misspelled property `ColumGrandTotals` has been removed.
 Please use `ColumnGrandTotals` Pivot tables will always have the flag to be refreshed on load set.
 Pivot table filter classes moved to correct namespace --> OfficeOpenXml.Table.PivotTable

+### Breaking Change From EPPlus 5.6
+Inserting rows in tables will by default copy any style from the row before.
+The ExcelRange.Cells indexer will not permit accessing other worksheets using the string address overload (for example sheet1.Cells["sheet2.A1"]).